weyert/winston-loggly-bulk/README.md

   - __retriesInMilliSeconds:__ Time in milliseconds to retry sending buffered logs.
 * __timestamp:__ If false, library will not include timestamp in log events.
   - __Note:__ Library includes timestamp by default when we do not set timestamp option.
+* __networkErrorsOnConsole:__ The library keep track of different network errors and can log them to console.
+By default, logging errors on console is disabled and can be enabled easily by setting this parameter's value to `true`.
+If true, all the network errors will be logged to console.

 *Metadata:* Logged in suggested [Loggly format][5]